07th-mod/python-patcher/README.md

 The patcher reads the file [installData.json](installData.json) to figure out what mods are available.
 The spec for this file is defined as a `Codable` Swift struct in [JSONValidator.swift](JSONValidator/Sources/JSONValidator/JSONValidator.swift)

+## Developer's note about remote files

+The installer will prefer local files (on disk) if they are present, instead of remote files (from github).
+Specifically:

+- `installData.json`
+- all .md files in the `news` folder

 ## HTTPGUI / Web Interface

 The web interface component is located in the httpGUI folder.